jolars/normreg/paper/rebuttal.md

 > whether the proposed method/analyses is enough novel and significant in the
 > lasso problem, since I am not familiar to the topic of Lasso).

-We think that it is quite strange to demand that a paper on regularized linear regression should be tailored for deep neural networks (and that it would hold no value otherwise), especially given that the reviewer admits to having no familiarity with the topic of the paper.
+We think that it is, to put it mildly, questionable to demand that a paper on regularized linear regression should be tailored for deep neural networks (and that it would hold no value otherwise), especially given that the reviewer admits to having no familiarity with the topic of the paper.
 We hope that you will take this into consideration when making your final decision.

-# Rebuttal

 ## General Response